 When any of the above scenarios result in the passing of a loved one, the surviving family members have the right to pursue a claim with the help of a New Lenox wrongful death lawyer.
 While taking legal action cannot bring your loved one back, it can secure your family’s financial future and ensure the negligent party is held accountable for their actions.

-In the event you do not see your situation described above, you may still have a valid claim.
-The attorneys at Thomas Law Offices can evaluate your situation and help you determine how best to proceed.
+If you do not see your situation described above, you may still have a valid claim.
+The attorneys at Thomas Law Offices can evaluate your case and help you determine how best to proceed.